Frequently Asked Questions

 Why should I seek an MBA in Health Care Leadership from Viterbo University?

 Viterbo's MBA program attracts administrators, managers, physicians, nurses, executives, and other health professionals who are shaping the direction of healthcare through their leadership.
 The program is designed specifically to bring together working professionals balancing busy professional and full personal lives; nearly all MBA students work full-time.
 The program is very flexible and provides the students with real world, practical skills that they can take right back to their organizations.
-Viterbo University's MBA program is succeeding in meeting students' needs and serving our mission—to develop a network of leaders who will make positive impact in their organizations and their communities.
+Viterbo University's MBA program is succeeding in meeting students' needs and serving our mission—to develop a network of leaders who will make a positive impact in their organizations and their communities.
 See what our students and graduates say about how the program has increased their confidence, business knowledge, decision-making skills, and important communication skills to lead change in their organizations.

 Is there a residency requirement in this online program?

 An important strength of the program is the learning community built upon strong relationships within the cohort and between faculty and students.
-To prepare students to be successful students and build community from the start, the program begins with a 2.5-day experience on Viterbo's campus in La Crosse, Wisconsin.
+To prepare students to be successful students and build a community from the start, the program begins with a 2.5-day experience on Viterbo's campus in La Crosse, Wisconsin.
 Halfway through the program, a second 2.5-day on-campus experience is designed to deepen the relationships and network while also equipping students with the health information management and process improvement experience that provide the confidence and skills to conduct their capstone projects.
 Other than these two visits to campus (total of 5 days), the program is fully online.

 How long does it take to complete the MBA in Health Care Leadership program?